ironwolf86/RP4Win/README.md

 	EMULATORS
 	EmulationStation

-You will be asked to enter the ROMS directory.\
+You will be asked to enter the ROMS directory.<br/>
 This option is if you installed using a custom ROMS directory.

-### Remove RP4Win Shares
+#### Remove RP4Win Shares

-Self Explanatory.\
+Self Explanatory.<br/>
 Removes all shares created by this script.

-## Setup System Name
+### Setup System Name

-From here you can set your PC's hostname to the default RP4Win, or to any custom hostname you'd like.\
+From here you can set your PC's hostname to the default RP4Win, or to any custom hostname you'd like.<br/>
 This is to make it easier to access the shares on the computer.

 # System Cleanup

-This option is for cleaning up parts of RP4Win or removing RP4Win entirely.\
+This option is for cleaning up parts of RP4Win or removing RP4Win entirely.<br/>
 Mostly used by me for Testing, but if anyone needs to clean up and remove files this is for you.